Avalanche Transceiver Interference Advice

 Some Thoughts on Navigation

-We are fast reaching a tipping point where electronic, GPS based devices are becoming one of the most common means of mountain navigation.
+We are fast reaching a tipping point where electronic, GPS based devices are becoming the most common means of mountain navigation.
 GPS is super accurate and many smartphone apps in particular, are very easy to use, even for inexperienced navigators.
 With the ability to share routes via GPX files and the opportunity to cross reference this information with online avalanche forecasts and terrain maps etc, this technology has great benefits for skier safety when it’s used intelligently.

 However, when not used intelligently it also has the potential to make things less safe.
 We’ve all met that clueless, poorly dressed team on the hill getting cold and wet in the mist with an iphone, who would never have gotten so far up the mountain were it not for the phone – and who clearly wouldn’t be able to deal with any problem, or get themselves down safely if the batteries ran out…